up42/docs/source/going-further/core-concepts.rst

 =========

 A **workflow** is a `Directed Acyclic Graph
-<https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__ (DAG )of blocks [#]_.
-It describes:
+<https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__ (DAG ) of data and processing blocks [#]_.

-* What data sources will be used: data blocks.
-* How the fetched data will be processed: processing blocks.
+It describes which data sources will be used, how the data will be processed and how these steps are connected.
-* How the blocks are connected.

-A workflow is responsible for validating the connections between blocks when creating a :ref:`job <jobs-definition>`.
-Blocks can be shared among workflows.
+One block can be used in multiple workflows.

+When constructing the workflow in the UP42 console, the connections between blocks are evaluated using the `input and an ouput capability <block-capabilities>`.
+Only blocks with congruent capabilities can be attached to each other.

 .. figure:: _assets/workflow.png
     :align: center